razorpay/blade/packages/blade/src/components/Tour/_decisions/decisions.md

 </Tour>
 ```

-Trying to solve this will cause a lot of technical challenges, and will make the API more complex.
+Trying to solve this will create a complexities, and will make the API more complex.

 [rn-tourguide](https://github.com/xcarpentier/rn-tourguide/blob/master/src/hooks/useTourGuideController.tsx) solves this by using custom event emitters and pushes events for each `tourKey` instead of relying solely on `React.Context`